StatBiomed/clonaltrans/README.md

 2) Model configuration:

-    Only parameters within the `./clonaltrans/config` folder needs to be modified.
-The parameters are stored in JSON format, and run CLADES with command lines,
+    Only parameters within the `./clonaltrans/config` folder need to be modified.
+The parameters are stored in JSON format, and CLADES can be executed with command lines,

     ``` python
     python ./main.py --config ./config/main.json